vijaysharm/gezzoo-node/README.md

 + Check if pressing 'back' on the browser allows the state to be refreshed.
   + maybe forward to the right state if that's the case.
-+ Add a home button to leave a game and go to the game list
 + Need a modal dialog for POST actions (setting characters, guessing, questions, etc...)
   + The dialog should also be able to display results from a user action (i.e. YOU GUESSED RIGHT!!!)
 + Add a 'user guessed x' type in the action screen